CMRI-ProCan/ProCanFDL/README.md

 ### Training with External Validation Datasets

-This script includes external datasets (CPTAC, DIA) for validation:
+This script includes external datasets (DIA-MS and TMT from CPTAC) for validation, expanding to 16 cancer subtypes:

 ```bash
 cd ProCanFDL